 Departmental publications such as newsletters and brochures.

-Tape recordings, films, and videotapes documenting University activities.
+Audio and video recordings documenting University activities.

 Photographs of personnel and facilities.

-Manuscripts, Archives, and Special Collections also collect,
+Manuscripts, Archives, and Special Collections also collects,